FLUPS -- a flexible and performant massively parallel Fourier transform library: Implementation

 In summary, the \nb{} approaches offer a control on the asynchronous granularity.
 First, it starts all the \emph{receive} requests, $\rrequest$, and a first batch of \emph{send} requests.
 Then, as long as there are ongoing send or receive requests, or block to unpack, the following steps are performed: \begin{itemize} \item if some $\btosend$ have to be sent, we compute the number of blocks to send with respect to $\nsendbatch$ and $\nsendpending$ and we send them; \item if all the $\btosend$ has been treated and if the user-provided data has not been reset yet, we reset the data field; \item if some $\btorecv$ has not been received, we force progress by calling \code{MPI\_Testsome}, and we shuffle receive requests already completed; \item if the data field has been reset and if some blocks have been shuffled and are ready to be unpacked, we unpack them. \end{itemize}

-In practice, we have observed the best performances with $\nsendbatch = 1$.
+In practice, we have observed the best \revthree{performance} with $\nsendbatch = 1$.
 We attribute this behavior to the size of our communications which exceeds the eager / rendez-vous threshold.
-The messages can therefore not be sent right away and require a hand-shake to happen before hand.
+The messages can therefore not be sent right away and require a hand-shake to happen \revthree{beforehand}.
 There is then no gain in grouping the send-requests together.
-On the other side, requesting progress more frequently on the receive requests via a call to \code{MPI\_Testsome} improves the performances.
+On the other side, requesting progress more frequently on the receive requests via a call to \code{MPI\_Testsome} improves the \revthree{performance}.